build-on-aws/content/posts/A-gentle-Intro-to-Transformer-and-GenAI/A Gentle Introduction to Transformer Architecture and Relevance to Generative AI.md

 # A Gentle Introduction to Transformer Architecture and Relevance to Generative AI
-**Description:** This post is about Transformer Architecture, its relevance to GenAI, tips and guidance on customization your interaction with the language models."
+**Description:** This post is about Transformer Architecture, its relevance to GenAI, tips and guidance on customize your interaction with the language models."

 **Tags:**
   - Transformer Architecture